isomerpages/pa-eastcoast/pages/Vibrant East Coast.md

 down and you will meet East Coast Park, the iconic, long stretch that many of us have countless memories cycling, having BBQ gathering, going to chalets, fishing and other activities we grew up doing!</p>
+<p>From breaking Singapore book of records to unveiling of new community
+spaces, we are always up to something here in East Coast!</p>
 <p>Not to forget, East Coast has the best supper spots in Singapore - that’s
 why East Side, Best Side.</p>
 <p></p>